forjj-test/forjj/README.md

 For the exercise, I will do the 2nd option.

 last try just after jobdsl run...
+Success.

+I created both option.
+All works fine.

 Forj Team